-The supplementary information for the year ended June 30, 2020, included in the accompanying schedules, is presented for purposes of additional analysis and is not a required part of the financial statements.
-Such information is the responsibility of management and has been subjected to the review procedures applied in our review of the basic financial statements.
-We are not aware of any material modifications that should be made to the information.
-We have not audited the information and, accordingly do not express an opinion on such information.
+The supplementary information included in the accompanying schedules is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from, and relates directly to, the underlying accounting and other records used to prepare the financial statements.
+The supplementary information has been subjected to the review procedures applied in our reviews of the basic financial statements.
+We are not aware of any material modifications that should be made to the supplementary information.
+We have not audited the supplementary information and do not express an opinion on such information.